grafana/grafana/docs/sources/alerting/notifications.md

 ### VictorOps

-To set up VictorOps, provide the URL from the Grafana Integration and substitue `$routing_key` with the routing key.
+To set up VictorOps, provide the URL from the Grafana Integration and substitute `$routing_key` with the routing key.

 Setting | Description
 ---------- | -----------